-Graduating students may participate in one of the two commencement exercises held over the calendar year.
-These exercises occur in May and September of each year.
+Graduating students may participate in one of the three commencement exercises held over the calendar year.
+These exercises occur in January, May and September of each year.
 Diplomas given during September ceremonies will always be dated as the fourth Saturday in August.
-There is no commencement ceremony in January, although graduations are still processed for the fall term.